 50% of Maximum Allowance

 Below ½ Time

 ** For training below 1⁄2 time, the Department of Veterans Affairs will pay for tuition and fees only.
 This is not per month it is total.
 In some cases, they may send a lump sum payment or they will send a portion of your tuition and fees for each month.
 This chart is not reflective of Chapter 33 benefit pay.
 View Education Benefit Payment Rates on the Department of Veterans Affairs website.
 View Chapter 33 Rates.

-UNF offers split sessions referred to as “accelerated sessions” by the Department of Veterans Affairs (i.e. Summer Sessions B, C, 8 week term, and 10 week term).
+UNF offers split sessions referred to as “accelerated sessions” by the Department of Veterans Affairs (i.e. First Half of term or Summer Sessions B, C, 8 week term, and 10 week term).
 This means the Department of Veterans Affairs will accelerate pay status in proportion to the rate of the split sessions.
 A full-time course load will be different for students enrolled in the split sessions.
-For this reason, you should check with the VA Certifying Official to be sure of the actual rate of acceleration.
+For this reason, you should check with a VA Certifying Official to be sure of the actual rate of acceleration.

 The following is an example of the hours necessary to be considered a full-time undergraduate student during the summer semesters: